The Path to Self-Reinvention

 NOTE: Some people think about self-reinvention as pretending to be someone else.
 No problem.
 That’s how they understand it.
 And I respect that.

-My case is different: Self-reinvention has helped fine tune my mind, realize my potential, and channel my attention into the things that matter to me.
-I didn’t see it as pretending to be someone else, but rather an effective practice to deeply understand myself.
+My case is different: Self-reinvention has helped fine-tune my mind, realized my potential, and channeled my attention into the things that matter to me.
+I didn’t see it as pretending to be someone else, but rather an attempt to deeply understand myself.

 Also, some of the authors I admire practice self-reinvention.
 Seth Godin wrote it in his manifesto, Brainwashed.
 And James Altucher has his own self-reinvention guide.